 Pursuing High-Value Care

 What if, instead of better primary care, we had high-value care?
 That is, care that is comprehensive, personalized and more effective and convenient?
 These models are beginning to emerge around the country with benefits for patients, employers and clinicians.

 In these new models:

 - Patients get personalized, comprehensive care that is more flexible and convenient.
 The cost is often lower – even zero – because employers waive the co-pays or deductibles.

 - Employers pay less.
 The total cost of care is lower with a greater portion spent on care.
 Primary care providers catch problems earlier and have the time and resources to treat people themselves, saving downstream costs.
 When referrals are appropriate, providers in independent clinics are able to refer based on the best value, versus having to stay within their home system.

 - Clinicians are able to spend more time with patients, delivering the kind of care that brought them in to medicine in the first place.
 And, their compensation (often a salary) can be higher while still lowering the total cost of care.

 Exploring High-Value Care

-The Alliance is working to learn more about how high-value primary care can make a difference to the total cost of care.
+The Alliance is working to learn more about how advanced primary care can make a difference to the total cost of care.
 We’ll share what we learn through webinars, blog posts and other materials.

 Our goal is to give you information and solutions for bringing advanced primary care to your employees and their families.

 - Read about Cutting the Tie Between Primary Care and the Fee-for-Service Model.

 - View a recording of a webinar featuring Dr. Michael Tuggy’s insights on primary care.

 - Learn Six Ways to Tell if Primary Care Offers High Value.